SajinaPK/MachineLearning/README.md

 # MachineLearning
-Notes from Machine Learning and AI learning
+Notes from Machine Learning and AI learning.